Latwein/QA-PET/Bug-Reports/BR-003-Google-Play-button-redirects-to.md

 Steps to reproduce:

 1. Open https://discord.com in Google Chrome on Windows 11.
+2. Click on the "Download" button in the page header
-2. Scroll down to the "Download for mobile" section.
+3. Scroll down to the "Download for mobile" section.
-3. Locate the two download buttons: App Store and Google Play.
+4. Locate the two download buttons: App Store and Google Play.
-4. Click the Google Play button.
+5. Click the Google Play button.
-5. Observe the destination page that opens in the new tab.
+6. Observe the destination page that opens in the new tab.

 Expected result:
 User is redirected to the Google Play Store listing for Discord (play.google.com/…).